mojaloop/merchant-payment-docs/First Sprint Features/Merchant Single Location Checkout Registry.md

 * Simple merchant can be identified as following criteria
     * Merchant with single location/single checkout counter, single payintoID, account and contact person.
 * After submitting the merchant form, system will notify to DFSP checker to check the form.
-    * until, DFSP checker has approved/rejected the form, Registration Status of particular merchant will be "Pending"
+    * until DFSP checker has approved/rejected the form, Registration Status of particular merchant will be "Pending"
-    * After DFSP checker has approved/rejected the form, " the registration status will be changed to " Approved", "Rejected"
+    * After DFSP checker has approved/rejected the form, " the registration status " will be changed to " Approved", "Rejected"
-    * Approved merchants records from acquiring system will be reflected to the Registry system.
+    * Approved merchant records from acquiring system will be reflected to the Registry system.
 * following data points will be captured in the acquiring step.
     * Business information
         * Doing Business As Name  [Single line, Requried]